Chiltern Railways (1996–2026): Rolling stock

 After Wrexham & Shropshire ceased operations in January 2011, Chiltern started using a second ex-Wrexham & Shropshire set from May 2011.
 For the introduction of Chiltern's new timetable in September 2011, these sets had a Mainline logo and blue stripes added to their silver livery.
-Motive power continued to be provided by several Class 67s, including 67010, 67012-015 and 67018, all of which had been modified to operate with Driving Van Trailers.

 During 2012, the ex-Wrexham & Shropshire Mark 3 coaches were overhauled and fitted with sliding plug doors (similar to those fitted to South West Trains' Desiros) and toilet retention tanks by Wabtec's Doncaster Works.
 Once this work was completed, a further ten Mark 3s were overhauled by Wabtec to create a fifth set and to extend the existing sets up to six coaches.
 In 2012, the DB-Regio-owned Mark 3s used on the peak-hour Banbury service were given a light overhaul at LNWR, Bristol, and the Virgin-liveried examples repainted into British Rail blue/grey.
 To allow Class 168s to be cascaded to the new Oxford services as part of Evergreen 3, more Mark 3s are to be returned to service in the future.

 Between 2015 and 2016, Turbostars with First TransPennine Express transferred to Chiltern Railways.
 Chiltern took five of the First TransPennine Class 170s from May 2015 and the remaining four in July 2016.
 Upon delivery, the Class 170s were modified to allow them to be used with Chiltern's existing Class 168s, and reclassified as Class 168/3s.

 In early 2014, Chiltern Railways agreed a sub-lease from Direct Rail Services (DRS) for six locomotives for use on its London Marylebone to Birmingham service to replace the existing fleet of Class 67s.
 Maintenance and commissioning for the new fleet is assisted by DRS.

 During 2017, Chiltern Railways entered into an agreement with Artemis Intelligent Power and the Rail Safety and Standards Board to provide one of its redundant DVTs as a donor vehicle for conversion into a new type of diesel locomotive.

 In July 2021, Chiltern Railways converted a single unit (168329) into a Battery Hybrid train, referred to as "HybridFlex"; during February 2022, it was first run on services between London and Aylesbury.
 The company promoted the HybridFlex as increasing acceleration while reducing fuel consumption, vibration, and noise emissions, along with lessening the environmental impact of rail travel.

 In August 2023, Chiltern Railways issued a tender for new trains.

 In October 2024, the first of newly refurbished Class 168 units ran in passenger service for the first time.
 This £12 million refurbishment, which will carry on for the full fleet during 2025, includes a heavy maintenance baseline including battery and air system overhauls, repainting the exterior of the units, upgrading the interior passenger environment, a new Wi-Fi system, installation of USB charging sockets, improvements to the fleet's reliability, an overhaul of the heating and cooling system, new seat cushions and covers, new carpets, and new lighting.